 4 | The name to use for the session when assuming the IAM role.
 This shows up in audit logging, so the preceding code includes useful information in the session name, such the run number (which is different each time you run the tests) and which GitHub user triggered the workflow. |

-5 | Use an open source workflow to install OpenTofu. |
+5 | Install OpenTofu. |

-6 | Use the environment variable TF_VAR_name to set the name input variable to a value that will be unique for each
+6 | Set the name input variable to a value that will be unique for each test run, which allows you to run tests

 7 | Kick off the tests by running tofu init and tofu test .
 Note that the init command sets backend=false to

-the lambda-sample module, which is useful for deployment, but not something you want to enable at test time. |
+the lambda-sample module, which is useful for deployment, but not something you need to enable at test time. |

 Add, commit, and push all the changes to the opentofu-tests